rails/rails/guides/source/active_storage_overview.md

 WARNING: `active_storage_attachments` is a polymorphic join table that stores your model's class name.
 If your model's class name changes, you will need to run a migration on this table to update the underlying `record_type` to your model's new class name.

-WARNING: If you are using UUIDs instead of integers as the primary key on your models you will need to change the column type of `record_id` for the `active_storage_attachments` table in the generated migration accordingly.
+WARNING: If you are using UUIDs instead of integers as the primary key on your models you will need to change the column type of `active_storage_attachments.record_id` and `active_storage_variant_records.id` in the generated migration accordingly.

 Declare Active Storage services in `config/storage.yml`.
 For each service your application uses, provide a name and the requisite configuration.
 The example